adzejs/adze/docs/getting-started/tools.md

 We can repeat this process for logs with **namespaces** and **labels** as well.

-## Terminal Tools
+## Server Tools

-When working with logs in a backend node environment, often times we write our logs to a file, much like our example in the [Capturing Log Data - Middleware](./capture-data.md#middleware) section of the guide.
+When working with logs in a server environment, often times we write our logs to a file, much like our example in the [Capturing Log Data - Middleware](./capture-data.md#middleware) section of the guide.